Measure twice and cut once – Carpentry Proverb.

 Multi-purpose projects:

 You also get soft tape measures.
-The tape is bendable, making it easier to measure around corners and circumferences.
-Having one of these in your toolkit will suit a wide variety of construction projects and it's the most versatile choice.
+They are bendable, making it easier to measure around corners and circumferences.
+Having one of these in your toolkit will suit a wide variety of construction projects and is the most versatile choice.

 Steel Ruler

 A classic ruler is a must when working on just about any project.
-These come in all shapes and sizes and having a selection will help you to take accurate measurements in just about any situation.
+These come in all shapes and sizes, and having a selection will help you take accurate measurements in any situation.

-You get large, heavy rulers that have no give or flexibility to them.
-These are useful for bigger projects or if you need to weigh down the surface you're working on.
-Then you get smaller, more flexible options.
+You get large, heavy rulers with no give or flexibility.
+These are useful for bigger projects, or if you need to weigh down the surface you're working on.
+Then, you get smaller, more flexible options.
 These tend to be accurate for marking more delicate sizes because the markings on the ruler are closer to the surface you're measuring.

 It's important to get etched markings on your steel ruler and not stamped numbers.
 The latter can wear off over time – how quickly will depend on the quality of the manufacture.
 Etched markings will always be there and are much easier to read in dusty or dirty situations.